 - Open School Night is an important opportunity early in the year for parents to meet their child's teacher and learn about each class' educational objectives, routines and expectations. - Parent-Teacher Conferences are held twice yearly, in the fall and late winter.
-Before conferences, instructions are sent to parents on how to sign up for appointments using the Virtual Paragon online system. - The Hillel Torah Highlights newsletter is the primary source for information about school activities.
+Before conferences, instructions are sent to parents on how to sign up for appointments online. - The Hillel Torah Highlights weekly email newsletter is the primary source for information about school activities.
 School events of the past week are featured and upcoming events are announced.
-The Highlights is emailed to every family at the end of the week and can also be accessed online from the Hillel Torah website. - Parents of students in Pre-Nursery through K grade receive weekly or bi-weekly class newsletters via email, which include updates on curriculum, special activities and upcoming events. - Parents of students in K-8 receive Report Cards twice a year at the end of each semester, and parents of students in PN-N receive a Progress Report at the end of the year. - ParentsWeb is the parent portal of RenWeb, our student management software.
-ParentsWeb provides parents up to date information on their children's classes, school events as well as a student and family school directory.
-Login information is available under the Parents tab on the school website.
+The Highlights is emailed to every family at the end of the week and can also be accessed online from the Hillel Torah website.
+Parents of students in Preschool will receive weekly class storyboards via email, and parents of students in Kindergarten will receive regular communication through Seesaw, an online platform, which will include updates on curriculum, special activities and upcoming events. - Parents of students in grades K-8 receive Report Cards twice a year at the end of each semester, parents of Middle School students will receive additional progress reports mid-semester, and parents of students in PN-N receive a report card at the end of the year. - FACTS Family Portal (formerly RenWeb/Parents Wed), is our student management software.
+The Parent Portal provides parents up to date information on their children's classes, school events as well as a student and family school directory.
+Login information is available on the Parent Resources page of the school website.
 District Code: HT-IL (case sensitive)